Work at Home Mom Productivity Tips for the Busy Mom

 - Stop Wasting Time on Social Media

 That’s it.
 As a work at home mom, you won’t have tons of time unless you get a nanny, or daddy stays home to watch them.
 If it’s just you and the kids, you have to make do.
+It’s all about finding balance and finding what works for you.

 Either way, everyone has the same 24 hours in a day… what will you do with yours?